New approaches towards international development

 What is interdisciplinary research?

-LIDC’s constituent Colleges are Birkbeck, Institute of Education, London School of Hygiene & Tropical Medicine, Royal Veterinary College, School of Oriental and African Studies (The School of Pharmacy was a member until July 2012, when it left the Bloomsbury Consortium of Colleges following its merge with UCL).
+LIDC’s constituent Colleges are Birkbeck, UCL Institute of Education, London School of Hygiene & Tropical Medicine, Royal Veterinary College, SOAS, University of London (The School of Pharmacy was a member until July 2012, when it left the Bloomsbury Consortium of Colleges following its merge with UCL).
 Collectively, these specialist Colleges have enormous depth of development-related research and training in education, health, agriculture, environment, law and business sectors, with disciplinary expertise ranging from clinical and veterinary medicine to economics, anthropology, sociology, and history.
 More about Bloomsbury Colleges

 LIDC benefits from many long-standing partnerships between its constituent Colleges and institutions in developing countries.
 LIDC has forged its own partnerships with the Southern African Centre for Infectious Disease Surveillance (SACIDS) as well as with other organisations working in international development or interdisciplinary research.